4 Best Practices of Donor Stewardship and Engagement

-Before you can engage your donors, you have to understand how they want to be engaged.
+So you’ve successfully applied your donor acquisition strategy and people have chosen to partner with your organization.
+Great!
+But how do you keep donors engaged and steward donor relationships?
+Before you can engage your donors, the first step is that you have to understand how they want to be engaged.
 This is different for every organization, so knowing your donors is very important.
-Hopefully you have a good idea already, but if not, here are a few basic rules to follow…
+Hopefully you have a good idea already, but if not, here are a few basic rules to follow.

 Have you ever known someone that you rarely heard from unless they wanted/needed something from you?
 Remember how annoying that was and how that made you feel?
 You probably don’t want your donors to feel that way about your organization.